mfbmina/brazilian_validators/README.md

 [![Build Status](https://travis-ci.org/mfbmina/brazilian_validators.svg?branch=master)](https://travis-ci.org/mfbmina/brazilian_validators)
 # Brazilian Validators

-It gives you a lot of useful validators for Brazillian documents or phones.
+It gives you a lot of useful validators for Brazillian phones or CPF.
+New features are coming!

 ### Installation
 You can run ```gem install 'brazilian_validators'```